IBM/event-streams/_11.2/02-installing/02-planning.md

 **Note:** The number of licenses required for a configuration will depend on the environment.
 For a production installation of {{site.data.reuse.short_name}}, the ratio is 1 license required for every 1 VPC being used.
 For a non-production installation of {{site.data.reuse.short_name}}, the ratio is 1 license required for every 2 VPCs being used.

-To flag an installation of {{site.data.reuse.short_name}} with a specified license, set the `spec.license.license` correctly, and also specify its usage as production or non-production by setting the `spec.license.use` correctly during installation.
+To flag an installation of {{site.data.reuse.short_name}} as production or non-production, set the `spec.license.use` correctly during installation.
 See [license usage](#license-usage) for more information about selecting the correct value.

 If you add more Kafka replicas, geo-replicator nodes, MirrorMaker 2.0 nodes, or Kafka Connect nodes, each one is an additional, separate chargeable unit.
 See [license usage](#license-usage) to learn how you can find out more about the number of virtual cores used by your deployment.